Rayat-7/Rayat-7/README.md

 ## 🚀 About Me

-I'm a passionate **Computer Science Engineering student** at **United International University** who loves building meaningful software solutions.
-I enjoy creating web applications that solve real-world problems and constantly learning new technologies.
+I build meaningful web apps that solve real problems and constantly level up by exploring new tech and ideas and I love it.